Law Offices of Ronald Resmini Logo

 Contact a Rhode Island Personal Injury Attorney

-Preparing for mediation can be stressful because you may be doing something unfamiliar, but it doesn’t have to be.
-The experienced Rhode Island personal injury attorneys from The Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. are experienced in preparing and representing clients during the mediation process.
-If you want to increase your chances of a successful mediation, you should contact us today at (401) 751-8855 or through our online form.
+Preparing for personal injury mediation can be stressful because you may be doing something unfamiliar, but it doesn’t have to be.
+The experienced attorneys from The Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. are experienced in preparing and representing clients during the whole personal injury process.